sqwiggle/sqwiggle-api-documentation/README.md

 within can not yet be accessed.

-This project forms the backbone of the Sqwiggle API documentation, for a more readable/browseable version please check out the formatted documentation on our website: https://www.sqwiggle.com/api
+This project forms the backbone of the Sqwiggle API documentation, for a more readable/browseable version please check out the formatted documentation on our website: (redacted)

 ## Contributions